CadeCodes/Luhn/README.md

 A Python port of a classic algorithm.
 ## What is the point?
 - Nowadays, online vendors have to pay everytime they run a credit card through their backend payment service such as PayPal.
+When card number's are invalid, it wastes the companies money because they had to pay to run the card, and did not gain any revenue since there was no purchase.
-- To prevent trolls and malicious users from sending random numbers into the sites checkout and wasting the companies money, companies usually use an algorithm such as the Luhn Algorithm to check a credit card before they run it with their provider.
+- To prevent trolls and malicious users from sending random numbers into the sites checkout and wasting the companies money, companies usually use an algorithm such as the Luhn Algorithm to check a credit card's validity before they run it with their provider.
 - The algorithm will never say a valid credit card is invalid, although there are ways to trick the algorithm  such as using a number like **12345674**.